WilliamRal/admin/pa5/pa5spec.md

 * Grow the seed set into base set by including pages that are pointed to, or that point to, a page in the seed set.
 Now calculate hub and authority values iteratively.
-After every iteration of the algorithm, renormalize all values so that they sum to 1.
+After every iteration of the algorithm, normalize hub and authority scores so that the sum of the squares of the hub scores is equal to 1 and the sum of the squares of the authority scores is equal to 1.

 * You should implement two different stopping criteria: stop after K iterations, and stop after every node changes no more than X  (|current_round_value - previous_round_value| / previous_round_value).
 The values X and K should be command-line arguments of your tool that we can change.

 * The running time of computing hub and authority scores should be about 10 minutes.
 If your program is taking much longer than this, you likely need to optimize your code.

-* Please check [Here](https://github.com/EECS485-Fall2014/admin/blob/master/pa5/hits_supplement.md) for more details.
+* Please check [Here](https://github.com/EECS485-Fall2015/staff/blob/master/pa5/hits_supplement.md) for more details.

 ### Result Output